Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Action: Locate plant away from drafts, heaters and vents.

-- Cause: Excessive number of buds for plant to support.
-Plant is self-pruning.
+- Cause: Excessive number of buds for the plant to support.
+The plant is self-pruning.

 - Action: Maintain good care — proper watering, fertilize at half-strength, bright light and cool temperatures.